openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 To summarise, we believe that the long term sustainability of OpenShift depends on migrating from Machine API to Cluster API.
 By leveraging the upstream Cluster API project, we will gain access to a community of users and developers, with which we can all work together towards the goal of Kubernetes native Node lifecycle management.

+Having the entire lifecycle of an OpenShift cluster on a single and well-established platform brings in reusability, collaboration, and a more streamlined interface.
+With adjacent teams and adjacent projects (Installer, HyperShift, ROSA via CAPA) all using the same APIs, it makes sense to deduplicate our efforts and work together on a single platform.

 As we have production users presently using Machine API, and we are currently not sure which, if any, extensions or automation they may have built on top of this, we will need to provide a way for users to migrate between the two APIs.